pymumu/smartdns/en/docs/config/ad-block.md

     address /sub.example.com/-
     ```

+1. The prefix wildcard matches the main domain name

+    ```shell
+    // prefix wild card
+    *-a.example.com
+    // only match subdomains
+    *.example.com
+    // only match the main domain name
+    -.example.com
+    ```

+    Note: * and - are only supported at the beginning of the domain name.
+Wording in other locations is not supported.

 ## Usage of Domain Set

 For a single domain name blocking, you can conveniently use the address parameter to block it.
 For more domain names, you can block it through the domain-set, which is more convenient to manage the list of advertising domain names.